Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

     3. Similarly to the `fields` change, we change this to properly detect this note type.

+#### Additional Info
+Furigana generation is occasionally incorrect, so if you plan on using furigana regularly, you should double-check the readings to make sure they are correct.

+??? info "JapaneseSupport v.s.
+AJT Furigana"

+    If you use `JapaneseSupport`, bolded words and other styles within a field are not transferred over from the original field to the reading field.
+    Additionally, `JapaneseSupport` does not have an option to automatically add the reading upon card creation.
+    `AJT Furigana` supports both of those of those features.

 <br>

 ### AJT Pitch Accent